tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/开发者指南/RESTful 接口说明_intl.md

 #### Labeling

-- `x-tcaplus-data-version-check` Specifies Tcaplus data version check policy use with `x-tcaplus-data-version`.
-It can be set as: specifies the Tcaplus data version check policy to implement the optimistic locking feature, which is used with `x-tcaplus-data-version`.
-It can be set as:
+- `x-tcaplus-data-version-check` specifies the Tcaplus data version check policy to implement the optimistic locking feature, which is to be used with `x-tcaplus-data-version` labeling.
+Selectable values include:

 * `1`: Write operations can be performed only when the data version number at the client is identical to that at the storage layer.
 The version number will be increased by 1 each time when this operation is performed.
  * `2`: The relationship between the client version number and the server version number is ignored.
-The version number passed in by the client is forcibly set to the storage layer.
+The client version number is forcibly set to the storage layer.
 * `3`: The relationship between the client version number and the server version number is ignored.
 The version number at the storage layer will be increased by 1 each time when the write operation is performed.

  These labels are only applicable to Tcaplus.AddRecord and Tcaplus.SetRecord.

 - `x-tcaplus-data-version` is used with `x-tcaplus-data-version-check` to set the data version number of the client.
-It can be set as:
+Selectable values include:
  * version <= 0 means to ignore the version check policy.
  * version > 0 means to specify the version number of the data record at the client.
-- `x-tcaplus-result-flag` sets whether the complete data policy is contain in the response.
-It can be set as:
+- `x-tcaplus-result-flag` sets whether the response contains the complete data policy.
+Selectable values include:
- * `0`: The response only contains whether the request is successful or failed.
+ * `0`: The response only contains whether the request succeeded or failed.
  * `1`: The response only contains the updated values of the fields that have been modified.
  * `2`: The response contains the updated values of the fields that have been modified and all other values of this record.
  * `3`: The response contains the value before the record is modified.